arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ````
 ![Screen Shot 2024-11-06 at 10 33 09 AM](https://github.com/user-attachments/assets/9a59bb49-5c9b-4765-9096-f9bc92bdff6c)

-To get missing values, I used '.isnull()' method, a pandas function that identifies all the NaN values in the DataFrame.
-Next, I used '.sum' twice to first calculate the sum of the missing values for each column, and second, it aggregates the total number of missing values across all columns.
+To get missing values, I used ``.isnull()`` method, a pandas function that identifies all the NaN values in the DataFrame.
+Next, I used ``.sum()`` twice to first calculate the sum of the missing values for each column, and second, it aggregates the total number of missing values across all columns.
 ````
 missing_values = df.isnull().sum().sum()
 print("Missing values: ", missing_values)